TurtleWolf/JavaScript-Algorithms-and-Data-Structures-Projects-Caesars-Cipher/README.md

 ```
 function rot13(str) { // LBH QVQ VG!
+  //Do not transform any non-alphabetic character (i.e. spaces, punctuation), but do pass them on.
   //str = the value of the letters are shifted by 13 places

-  //Do not transform any non-alphabetic character (i.e. spaces, punctuation), but do pass them on.
+  console.log(str);
   return str;
 }